 Can I receive care if I don't live in the area?

 When a local Functional Medicine Practitioner cannot be found, we do work with someone long-distance.
-Having at least the initial new patient exam be in person is ideal.
+However, the initial new patient exam must be in person.

 Do you have wifi for patients while they wait for their appointments?

 Yes!
 Free wifi is provided for our patients.